-Spaceship Earth offers the complete environment we need to live alongside other plants and animals of our planet.
-For exploring our Solar System, it would be ideal if we could take Earth’s ecosystem along with us to provide the environment we need to survive and feel comfortable in the harsh vacuum of space.
-Obviously, this is impractical but can we scale down our ecosystem to provide for us as we travel?
+Spaceship Earth offers all we need to live alongside the plants and animals of our planet.
+When exploring our Solar System, it would be ideal if we could take Earth’s ecosystem with us to survive and feel comfortable in the harsh vacuum of space.
+Obviously, this is impractical but can we scale down our ecosystem to provide our travel needs?

 ESA’s Micro-Ecological Life Support System Alternative team, or MELiSSA for short, is looking at doing just that.
 By finely tuning how microbiological cells, chemicals, catalysts, algae, bacteria and plants interact we could process waste to deliver never-ending fresh supplies of oxygen, water and food.